 - Skip Ahead to

-The Dashboard tab is a good reference point to find data to get a quick pulse on how the project is progressing.
+The Dashboard tab is a good reference point for finding data to get a quick pulse on the progress of the project.

 How to Access:

 - From your chosen project, click the Dashboard tab.

 You may have to click on More to access your dashboard, depending on your screen/window size.

 The charts in dashboards will auto-populate when you first land on the tab.
 You can also add customized charts and numeric roll-ups.
 Dashboards will automatically update every time you visit the tab or refresh the page, so you know the information is always up to date.

 Click the Pencil icon.
 For example, you have options to swap out section for completion status or any custom field in the menu so you can see a vertical distribution of data points to compare and contrast.

 - View task count by section to understand where potential bottlenecks are in your team's process.